-You and your means each and every owner of the account and anyone else with the authority to deposit, withdraw, or exercise control over the funds in the account.
+You and your means each and every owner of the account and anyone else with the authority to deposit, withdraw, or exercise control over the funds in the account, unless your account information indicates otherwise.

 Headings and Interpretation

 We include section and paragraph headings in this Agreement to help you find terms and provisions.
 The headings are for convenience or reference only.
 They do not limit the term or provision.